 - Application information, UIDs, all installed apps, icons, simulate events with development kit, was from Andy Clarkson at www.twiddlebit.com

 - CDescriptor.OPX (used in S5TV) www.starship.freeserve.co.uk/opxapps.html

-- Keith Walker's CComms.OPX (used in S5TV) can be found at www.starship.freeserve.co.uk/opx.html
+- Keith Walker's CComms.OPX (used in S5TV) was at www.starship.freeserve.co.uk/opx.html

 - Keith Walker.
 Descriptors for Epoc.
 See CComm.